What: Photography and adventure camp alongside local Oaxacan teens

 Adult/Camper Ratio: 1:4

-Apply Here: Register now or contact us with questions.
+Apply Here: Email to register or ask questions.
 Please also review our Financial Policies and FAQ.

 Join us for a truly unique opportunity – this camp is Spanish immersion, cultural connection, and respectful/sustainable travel at its best.
 Eight traveling campers and eight Oaxacan teens will join together for eight days (lucky eights!) to learn street photography techniques from local Oaxacan photographer Luvia Lazo and Seattle-based photographer and Riveted Kids lead Jay Waltmunson.
 By being part of a mixed cohort of campers that include Oaxacan teens, your camper will have the opportunity to make real human connections, practice Spanish, and learn about Oaxacan culture all in the context of a street photography frame.
 We’ll take breaks from photography to eat delicious food and appreciate the creativity-centered culture in Oaxaca where interesting art is around every corner.